vrtmrz/obsidian-livesync/README.md

 ## How to use

 1. Install from Obsidian, or clone this repo and run `npm run build` ,copy `main.js`, `styles.css` and `manifest.json` into `[your-vault]/.obsidian/plugins/` (PC, Mac and Android will work)
-2. Enable obsidian livesync in the settings dialog.
+2. Enable Self-hosted LiveSync in the settings dialog.
 3. If you use your self-hosted CouchDB, set your server's info.
 4. or Use [IBM Cloudant](https://www.ibm.com/cloud/cloudant), take an account and enable **Cloudant** in [Catalog](https://cloud.ibm.com/catalog#services)
    Note please choose "IAM and legacy credentials" for the Authentication method